Niemeyer-Research-Group/1DSweptCUDA/SweptSource/Results/noteshd5.md

 10/17 - Threevec same with CUDA8

-Next - Threevec with more division avoidance.
+12/29 - Threevec with more division avoidance.

-12/29 -
+01/26 - Threevec split up flux and spectral radius (Registers reduces ~10 in Double)